 Bird Street Conservation Area, Stoughton

 There are two parking areas.
 One at 90 Bird Street is small holding only a car or two.
-The one at the Bradley Lessa Memorial playground at 1258 West Street is much larger and a better entry point for the trails.
+The best one is at the Bradley Lessa Memorial playground at 1258 West Street.
+It's much larger and a better entry point for the trails.

 I'd suggest bringing a copy of the above maps.
-The first is a Strava route that hits most of the main trails.
-The trails over by Planet fitness though are probably best avoided in all but the dryest of seasons.
+Some of the trails in the southern part og Bird Street can be wet in all but the dryest of seasons.

 You'll find a lot more trails than are on either of these maps.